Unveiling Stochasticity: Universal Multi-modal Probabilistic Modeling for Traffic Forecasting: Conclusions

 \section{Conclusions}

 In summary, this paper presents a universal approach to transform existing spatio-temporal forecasting models into probabilistic ones by replacing only the final output layer with a novel GMM layer.
-Our adaptation method is simple, effective, and can be applied to a wide range of backbone architectures with minimal modifications to model structure and training procedure.
-A comprehensive evaluation methodology has been introduced to assess the quality of predictive distributions, through which we show that probabilistic modeling consistently outperforms deterministic approaches across multiple datasets and architectures.
-Compared to deterministic predictions, which are often vulnerable to false-confidence issues, our multi-modal probabilistic predictions can better capture the complex and multi-modal nature of traffic data, providing more accurate, more informative, and safer predictions for real-world applications.
+Our adaptation method is simple, effective, and can be applied to a wide range of backbone architectures with minimal modifications to the model structure and training procedure.
+A comprehensive evaluation methodology has been introduced to assess the quality of predictive distributions, through which we show that probabilistic modeling consistently improves CRPS over deterministic approaches across multiple datasets and architectures.
+Compared to deterministic predictions, which are often vulnerable to false-confidence issues, our multi-modal probabilistic predictions can better capture the complex and multi-modal nature of traffic data, providing more informative and safer predictions for real-world applications.
 Additional analyses have demonstrated that a probabilistic model equipped with the GMM prediction layer can be more robust to data quality issues such as coverage (missing rate) and temporal resolution.

+However, the additional modeling flexibility of GMM may lead to worse calibration in a few cases, e.g., STAEformer on PEMS-Bay, despite having better CRPS.
+On deterministic evaluations, GMM-based models tend to have better L2 error (RMSE) in most settings, while the L1 error metrics are often slightly worse than native deterministic models that are trained directly with L1 loss.
+Therefore, we believe our method is more suitable for traffic scenarios with complex state changes, e.g., in the busy urban road networks of SimBarcaSpd.
+Another limitation of this work is that we only model the marginal distribution, and we believe learning the full distribution with covariances will be a promising future direction.

 We hope our work can raise awareness of probabilistic modeling in the community and provide a novel perspective for evaluating spatio-temporal forecasting models.
 Future research could explore the potential of multi-modal distributions with more advanced base architectures and probabilistic modeling techniques.